defanor/parcomb/README.md

 ## InvParComb2 ##

-A fork of Invertible: cleaner and using Maybe instead of List.
+A fork of Invertible: cleaner, with necessary laziness and nicer `many`, and using Maybe instead of List.

 ## VerifiedInvertible ##